Non-perturbative methods for false vacuum decay: The functional renormalization group for fluctuations

-\paragraph{The false vacuum regulator functional} As motivated above, the QSEA can be incorporated into FRG by an appropriate definition of the regulator that constrains the size of fluctuations $\varphi(-p) \varphi(p)/\mathcal{V} \lesssim k^{-2}$.
-The leading inverse scale of quantum fluctuations around the mean-field $\bp$ is the tree-level mass, $S_k^{(2)}[\bp;p]/\mathcal{V}$.
-We will focus on a class of regulator functionals $R_k$ which satisfy the criteria
+As motivated above, the QSEA can be incorporated into FRG by an appropriate definition of the regulator that constrains the size of fluctuations $\varphi^2 \lesssim k^{-2}\mathbbm{1}$.
+The leading inverse scale of quantum fluctuations around a constant mean-field $\bp$ is given by the fluctuation operator $-\partial^2 + V_k''$ for the scale dependent theory $V_k'' = V'' + R_k$.
+The eigenbasis for the fluctuation operator is the momentum basis $\varphi(p)$, with eigenvalues $p^2 + V_k''$.
+Therefore, for uniform $\bp(x) = \bp$ as encountered in the context of derivative expansion later in the paper we will focus on a class of regulator functionals $R_k$ which satisfy the criteria